tahsintawhid/2-git-workflow-practice-SewonKim0/instructions.md

 ### Download and install Git

-Download and install `git` on your local machine, and create an account on [GitHub](https://github.com), if you haven't already done so.
+Download and install `git` on your local machine, if you haven't already done so.

 ## Centralized workflow